Attractive, Artsy and Functional

 You just know you’ll need something as soon as you get rid of it.
 That’s exactly what happened with our CDs, though admittedly, it was about eight years later.
 But if you still have yours and you need a garden bird repellent, you can have fun making your own CD Suncatcher to scare the birds away from destroying your crops.

 CD suncatcher mobiles are great art project for kids.

 We lost our blueberries to birds last year.
 We also lost our mahonia berries.
 We saw about five mahonia bushes, all full with almost ripe berries get decimated in just minutes when a migrating flock of birds landed in our yard.

-We love birds so we didn’t mind sharing, but they stripped them completely, even the green berries.
+We love birds and don’t mind sharing, but they stripped them completely, even the green berries.
 These prolific bushes that normally produce for a couple months were left barren of all fruit in just minutes and never recovered that summer.

-But if you still have yours this is a fun project for you—and for kids, if you have them—to get creative and make your own.
+So if you still have your old CDs this is a fun project for you—and for kids, if you have them—to get creative and make your own.
 My vision for this would be to draw various mandalas on the different CDs, but there’s no limit to what you could do.
-You could create several and make them in different themes.
+You could create several CD mobiles and make them in different themes.

 Not only do these add bright visual flare to your garden or yard, they also serve the purpose of helping to keep birds away from your berries and plants.
 Maybe squirrels too, but we’ve not tried it, so if you do, please let us know.
-We’re always looking for humane ways to keep squirrels out of our garden and from taking a bite out of each tomato!1)https://gardensall.com/keep-rodents-rabbits-squirrels-insectivores-out-of-the-garden/
+We’re always looking for humane ways to keep rodents, rabbits and squirrels out of our garden and from taking a bite out of each tomato!

 Reusing CDs as Beautiful Wind Chimes